oracle/graal/docs/ARCHITECTURE.md

 machine code.
 * Since extensibility is important, the parser (`com.oracle.truffle.llvm.parser`) does not import the node implementations (`com.oracle.truffle.llvm.nodes`) to directly instantiate the Truffle nodes.
-Instead, the `SulongNodeFactory` facade class provides an abstraction to transparently construct Truffle nodes for LLVM IR constructs.
+Instead, the `NodeFactory` facade class provides an abstraction to transparently construct Truffle nodes for LLVM IR constructs.
 Sulong loads different node factory facades with a `ServiceLoader` in the `Sulong` class.